akhoury/ginx/README.md

-nginxparser
+Ginxparser
 ===================

-nginxparser is an Nginx log parser written in Javascript - It can persist cursors of each file, to continue where it left off in case of a shutdown, unexpected exception or Ctrl+D
+Ginxparser is an Nginx log parser written in Javascript - It can persist cursors of each file, to continue where it left off in case of a shutdown, unexpected exception or Ctrl+D

 //TODO create a command line tool with tail -f feature, along with verbose flag